St Etheldreda's Church, London: 16th century

 In 1576 a lease on a portion of the house and lands surrounding the chapel was granted by Richard Cox, Bishop of Ely, to Sir Christopher Hatton, a favourite of Elizabeth I. The rent was £10, ten loads of hay and one red rose per year, a small enough sum to give rise to suspicion that Elizabeth had put pressure on the bishop.
 Hatton borrowed extensively from the crown to pay for refurbishment and upkeep of the property.
 During his tenancy, the crypt was used as a tavern.

 Ely Palace is mentioned in two of Shakespeare's plays, Richard II and Richard III.

 17th century

-In 1620, the upper church was granted to Count Gondomar, the Spanish ambassador, to use as a private chapel and considered to be on Spanish soil.
+In 1620, the upper church was granted to Count Gondomar, the Spanish ambassador, to use as a private chapel, and was considered to be on Spanish soil.
 Catholic worship, still illegal in England, was allowed in the church.
 Two years later, during a diplomatic dispute between England and Spain, Gondomar was recalled to Spain and use of the chapel was not given to his successor.